-HOW TO CHOOSE A CAR SEAT
+HOW TO CHOOSE A CONVERTIBLE CAR SEAT

-Keep your child rear-facing in their car seat until they have reached either the rear-facing height limit or the rear-facing weight limit of the car seat.
+Keep your child rear-facing in their convertible car seat until they have reached either the rear-facing height limit or the rear-facing weight limit of the car seat.
 Are your kid’s feet touching the seat back?
 Do they look a little cramped?
 That’s okay.
-Kids are a lot more flexible than adults.
+Children are a lot more flexible than adults.
 The benefit of keeping your child rear-facing for as long as possible is protection of their developing head, neck and spine.
 Kids do not need to be turned forward-facing until they reach the maximum rear-facing height or weight limit of the car seat.
 Kids are fragile, and they are best protected rear-facing, even if that means they have a little less leg room.
 See the recommendation from NHTSA.gov

 Even when your child fits the height and weight guidelines to use a seat belt instead of a full harness with their booster seat, that doesn’t mean they should.
 Maturity matters - most children younger than 5-years old are not mature enough to sit without a full harness.
 You know your child best, so don’t make the switch until you’re confident your growing child will sit still and safely without a full harness.